dayseanm04/network/CCNA/VLSM-Subnetting-Lab/pkt-files/README.md

 ## Navigation 🗂️

-- **IPv6-Lab1-Blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
+- **VLSM-Subnetting-Lab-Blank.pkt** – A blank Packet Tracer file to perform the lab exercises yourself ✏️
-- **IPv6-Lab1-Completed.pkt** – Completed Packet Tracer file with all configurations applied ✅
+- **VLSM-Subnetting-Lab-Completed.pkt** – Completed Packet Tracer file with all configurations applied✅